weltling/parle/README.md

 The lexer is based on the pattern matching similar to flex.
 The parser is LALR(1).

 Supported is PHP 7.0 and above.
 A [C++14](http://en.cppreference.com/w/cpp/compiler_support) capable compiler is required.
+As of version 0.7.3 parle can optionally be compiled with internal UTF-32 support, making it possible to use Unicode character classes in patterns.

 The full extension documentation is available in the [PHP Manual](http://php.net/parle).